AhmedAli7O1/code-touch/README.md

 # Features

 * register using local credentials.
-* register using google account. "use google display name & account".
+* register using google account. "use google display name & profile picture".
 * email verification on register using "local credentials".
 * notification modal shows up to tell the user to verify the email address.
 * user can resend the verification email again at any time from this modal.